FullStackWithLawrence/aws-openai/README.md

 ## Architecture

-As of Sep-2023 AWS has introduced a large and still-growing [list of AI/ML services](https://aws.amazon.com/getting-started/decision-guides/machine-learning-on-aws-how-to-choose/) that seamlessly interoperate with other infrastructure and services in the AWS ecosystem.
-This solution is based fundamentally on AWS Rekognition, one of AWS' two vision services.

 Additionally, this solution leverages the following AWS serverless services:

 - **[OpenAI](https://platform.openai.com//)**: an API developed by an American artificial intelligence (AI) research laboratory consisting of the non-profit OpenAI, Inc.[4] and its for-profit subsidiary corporation OpenAI, LP.
 OpenAI conducts research on artificial intelligence with the declared intention of developing "safe and beneficial" artificial general intelligence, which it defines as "highly autonomous systems that outperform humans at most economically valuable work".